What is a digital marketing website strategy?

-When it comes to effective digital marketing your website is your most important resource.
+When it comes to effective digital marketing, your website is your most important resource.
 It’s your digital storefront, customer service representative, and sales engine all rolled into one.
-To harness its full potential, you must start with the right strategy.
+To harness its full potential, you must start with the right website strategy.

 Far too often, the allure of a visually appealing website overshadows the critical element of strategy.
 In this digital age, the success of your website hinges on far more than aesthetics.
 It’s about aligning your website strategy with your customer, business, and marketing strategies to achieve sustainable growth.